-Since the decision of the Appeal Court, the government has been threatening to block it, but recently the Minister of Co-operation and Development, Dr Koomhof, announced that it would implement the Court judgement.
+Since the decision of the Appeal Court, the government has been threatening to block it, but recently the Minister of Co-operation and Development, Dr Koornhof, announced that it would implement the Court judgement.

-However, for the past few the Administration Boards themselves have been blocking people getting their city rights.
+However, for the past few the Administration weeks Boards themselves have been blocking people getting their city rights.

-On the East Rand, Administration Board officials have been telling workers that they can only take eight people a number and telling them to come back next month for their Section 10 stamp.
+On the East Rand, Administration Board officials have been telling workers that they can only take eight people a day.